Dynamics on fractals and fractal distributions: Introduction

-\end{thm} The last equation is a {}``dimension conservation'' phenomenon: for an exact-dimensional measure $\mu$ and a.e. projection $\pi\in\Pi_{d,k}$, the sum of dimensions of the image $\pi\mu$ and a typical fiber $\mu_{[x]_{\pi}}$ is precisely $\dim\mu$.
+\end{thm} The last equation is a ``dimension conservation'' phenomenon: for an exact-dimensional measure $\mu$ and a.e. projection $\pi\in\Pi_{d,k}$, the sum of dimensions of the image $\pi\mu$ and a typical fiber $\mu_{[x]_{\pi}}$ is precisely $\dim\mu$.
+However, in general this only holds for typical maps $\pi$.
+It can fail drastically for particular measures and maps.
+For example let $\pi(x,y)=x$ and let $\mu$ be the appropriate Hausdorff measure on the graph $(t,W_{t})$ where $W_{t}$ is a typical Brownian motion path.
+Then it is well known that $\dim\mu>1$.
+But $\dim\pi\mu\leq1$ and $\pi^{-1}(x)$ is a single point for all $x$, hence dimension conservation fails.

-We now turn to the behavior of FDs under conditioning, which is discussed in Section \ref{sub:Conditional-measures}.
+We now turn to the behavior of FDs under conditioning, which is discussed in more detail in Section \ref{sub:Exact-dimension-of-of-conditionals}.
 Let us first make some remarks about the global picture.
-Although the conditional measures of $\mu$ with respect to $\pi$ are defined only for $\mu$-a.e. fiber, if $P$ is a $d$-dimensional EFD and $\pi\in\Pi_{d,k}$ then, due to the quasi-Palm property, the conditional measure of a $P$-typical $\mu$ on the fiber $\pi^{-1}(0)$ is well defined.
-The fiber can be identified with $\mathbb{R}^{d-k}$, and one may verify without difficulty that the map $\mu\mapsto(\mu_{\pi^{-1}(0)})^{*}$ intertwines $S^{*}$ and that the image $Q$ of $P$ by this map is a $k$-dimensional EFD.
-In particular, \begin{prop} If $P$ is a $d$-dimensional EFD and $\pi\in\Pi_{d,k}$ then for $P$-a.e. $\mu$ the conditional measures of $\mu_{[x]_{\pi}}$ are exact-dimensional and the dimension is a.s. independent of $\mu$ and $x$. \end{prop} In \cite{Furstenberg08}, Furstenberg established a version of Theorem \ref{thm:Matilla-conditional-measures} in which the measure is a typical measures for CP-processes, but for concrete (rather than generic) projections, namely the \emph{coordinate projections}: $\pi(x)=(x_{i_{1}},\ldots,x_{i_{k}})$ for some indices $1\leq i_{1}<\ldots<i_{k}\leq d$. \begin{thm} [Furstenberg \cite{Furstenberg08}] If $P$ is an ergodic CP-distribution and $\pi$ is a coordinate projection, then for $P$-a.e. $\mu$,\textup{ } \end{thm} To this we apply the fact that an FD can be represented as a CP process in any coordinate system, at the cost of changing $P$ on a measure zero set (Corollary \ref{cor:CP-change-of-coords}).
-We obtain exact dimension of fiber measures and dimension conservation for typical measures and arbitrary projections: \begin{thm} Let $P$ be an EFD and $\pi\in\Pi_{d,k}$.
-Then for $P$-a.e. $\mu$ and $\mu$-a.e. $x$, the fiber measure $\mu_{[x]_{\pi}}$ is exact dimensional, and
+Although the conditional measures of $\mu$ with respect to $\pi$ are defined only for $\mu$-a.e. fiber, if $P$ is a $d$-dimensional FD and $\pi\in\Pi_{d,k}$ then the conditional measure of a $P$-typical $\mu$ on $[x]_{\pi}$ is defined $\mu$-a.e., so by the quasi-Palm property, $P$-a.e. it is defined on $[0]_{\pi}$.
+The fiber $[0]_{\pi}$ can be identified with $\mathbb{R}^{d-k}$, and one may verify without difficulty that the map $\mu\mapsto(\mu_{\pi^{-1}(0)})^{*}$ intertwines $S^{*}$ and that the image $Q$ of $P$ by this map is a $k$-dimensional FD.
+We thus have: \begin{prop} If $P$ is a $d$-dimensional EFD and $\pi\in\Pi_{d,k}$, then the push-forward $Q$ of $P$ by $\mu\mapsto(\mu_{[0]_{\pi}})^{*}$ is an EFD and the given map is a factor map between $(P,S^{*})$ and $(Q,S^{*})$.
+In particular, for $P$-a.e. $\mu$ the conditional measures $\mu_{[0]_{\pi}}$ is well defined, as are $\mu_{[x]_{\pi}}$ for $\mu$-a.e. $x$, and these measures are exact dimensional and their dimension is a.s. independent of $\mu$ and $x$. \end{prop} See Section \ref{sub:Exact-dimension-of-of-conditionals}.